redgranitechiropractic/about-us/index.md

 We are a small, family owned business.
 Your health, as well as your family's health, is very important to us.
 Living a happier, healthier, pain-free life is what you deserve.
-If you are ready and willing to be helped, whether that involves pain reduction or improving your overall health and wellbeing, we are here for you.
+If you are ready and willing to be helped, whether that involves pain reduction or improving your overall health and well-being, we are here for you.
 We look forward to serving you in any way we can.

 # What Is Chiropractic Care?
 Chiropractic care is the practice of using spinal alignment to alleviate a